front-end-intermediate/session-12-react-pirates/readme.md

   }
 ```

-Note error.
+Again, note the error.
 React only allows you to put state into a field if you have the intention of editing it.

 Listen for a change on one input.